Introduction: FDM 3D Printer Heating Bed Glass Sticking Coat

 Step 3: Let's Prepare the Varnish

-First, remove the tiny hole plug from the plastic bottle.(using the edge of the cap)
+First, remove the tiny hole plug from the plastic bottle.(using the edge of the cap, not a knife)

 Pour the 8 grams of shellac into it (with a piece of paper, it's easyer).

-Add 100ml of alcohol, put back plug and cap, check it's well closed.
+Add 100ml of alcohol, put back plug and cap, check that it's well closed.

-Wait 10 minutes and shake it energicaly (if you don't, the flakes will stick all together to the bottom of the bottle and it will be much longer to dissolve)
+Wait 10 minutes and shake it energicaly (if you don't, the flakes will stick all together to the bottom of the bottle and it will take much longer to dissolve)

-Once compressed, the cotton wick bundle should not be bigger than a walnut nut.
+Once compressed, the cotton wick should not be bigger than a walnut nut for our use.

 Soak it with the previous shellac preparation and knead it.
 If you press it, it shoud not lick.